ptrsimon/wazuh-sca-mailer/README.md

 # wazuh-sca-mailer.py

 ## About
-This script fetches SCA check results from Wazuh API and send a mail with the results as CSV.
+This script fetches SCA check results from Wazuh API and sends a mail with the results as CSV.
 Multiple targets can be configured with different hostname filters, policies and recipients.
 Useful as a daily/weekly digest of problematic configs in your environment.